sethladd/change_detector/test_scenarios_prd.md

 * A separate directory just for test scenarios.
 * One sub directory for major changes.
 * One sub directory for minor changes.
-* One directory named for the change itself.
+* One sub directory named for the change itself.
-* Then, one directory for a particular instance of a change.
+* Then, one sub directory for a particular instance of a change.
-  * Note that one change type can have multiple examples of a change.
+  * Note that one change _type_ can have multiple examples of a change.
-    So we separate each example of a change.
+    So we separate each example of a change into its own sub directory.
 * Inside the change instance directory, there should be two Dart libraries, each one in their own subdirectory.
   * A _before_ library.
 This contains the library before the change.